-This blog is a safe place to share your heart.
-Within this forum, we provide articles that relate to a myriad of issues surrounding abuse--of many types.
+The thoughts and articles within this forum relate to a myriad of issues surrounding abuse--of many kinds.
 If you comment on anything that is written, you will be given respect and understanding--no matter what you have been through.

-NOTE: If you need help, you may email or call us.
+NOTE: If you need help, please feel free to reach out.
 Visit our Contact Page for more details.
-Jillian or someone from the response team will answer as soon as possible.
+The response team will answer as soon as possible.
 All communication is strictly confidential.

 ~By Danielle S.